Read our full statement

-In addition to the Safety 2020 change, ASSP has shifted all in-person education events to virtual offerings through June 30.
+In addition to Safety 2020 moving to an online platform, ASSP has shifted all in-person education events to virtual offerings through August 31.
 Our committee meetings also will be held virtually during this time.

 We Will Keep You Informed

-ASSP is committed to evaluating risks, keeping perspective and making decisions based on the latest credible information in our rapidly changing environment.
-We will promptly communicate important announcements.
-Our staff continues to work remotely in accordance with stay-at-home orders in Illinois.
+As we continue to evaluate risks, keep perspective and make decisions based on the latest credible information in our rapidly changing environment, we will promptly communicate important announcements.

 Take Advantage of Resources

 As part of our efforts to help you keep workers safe, we are regularly posting webinars, podcasts, articles and other resources to this page along with links to government and public health sites.
 If you have questions, please email customer service or call +1 847 699.2929.

 Thank you and be well.

 Members of our Women In Safety Excellence (WISE) Common Interest Group

 collaborated to develop a matrix that is designed to help occupational safety and health professionals create and implement return-to-work policies.
 The matrix reflects the expertise of safety professionals who represent a wide range of industries.

 COVID-19 Challenges: Using ISO 45001 to Enhance Mental Health and Well-Being